-Compare Yourself as a Top Agent
+Compare Yourself to a Top Agent

-You can always look at other agents in the marketplace and then compare your business to theirs based on income and market share, but the reality of the situation is that you should improve your agencies current level of best performance.
+You can always look at other agents in the marketplace and then compare your business to theirs based on income and market share, but the reality of the situation is that you should improve your agency current level of best performance.
 In other words, rate your business today against your business historically.

 Resource Focus for Your Real Estate Team

 So let’s start with some resource analysis that applies to your agency team.

-- The numbers of property management people
+- The number of property management people

 - Personal assistant support for the sales team

-When you look at resources from an application and task-based perspective and apply income and listing figures to them, you can soon see your commissions and listings improvement and more readily apply strategies and changes to the individuals.
+When you look at resources from an application and task-based perspective and apply income and listing figures to them, you can soon see your commissions and listings improvement and you can more readily apply strategies and changes to the individuals.

 So commercial real estate brokerage is all about building a personal focus on the market and property types, and then developing a systematic approach to people and properties.
 It does take specific planning and ongoing tracking of activities.